The Stinking Rose – perfectly roasted garlic in 20 minutes!

 To roast garlic in the oven I would slice off the top, drizzle it with a little olive oil, wrap it in a layer of oven paper and aluminum foil, close it tightly and toss it in – but only when I already had a lasagna or focaccia going.

-The pressure cooker can steam the garlic, much like the little oven packet, but in the short time the garlic softens the cloves cannot caramelize.
+The pressure cooker can steam the garlic, much like the little oven packet, but in the short time, the garlic softens the cloves cannot caramelize.
 Enter my favorite pressure cooking partner: the broiler.
-A quick blast under this intense heat is enough to get the oil to the business of sizzling and caramelizing.
+A quick blast of this intense heat is enough to get the oil to the business of sizzling and caramelizing.

 The result: perfectly roasted garlic in about 20 minutes (start to plate), with very little effort and big time and energy savings!